Since his graduation from the New Zealand Drama School in

 Mostra internationale del film di fantascienza e del fantastico 1991 Actor (Heidi) Meet The Feebles.

-2020 Directing “Under the Vines” a six part drama series produced by Libertine Pictures and EQ Media Group.
+2020/2021 Directed episodes 1,2 and 3 “Under the Vines” a six part drama series produced by Libertine Pictures for Acorn Films and TVNZ.

 2019 Directed Episodes 4,5,6 -“One Lane Bridge”, a TV drama series made by Great Southern Television for TVNZ.